Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Oregon

 Responsibility for Development of the Plan of Safe Care

-When a child on an open case is identified as a substance-affected infant, the caseworker must do the following:
+When an infant is identified as an infant with prenatal substance exposure, the CPS worker must do the following:

 • Ensure a plan of care is developed

-• Ensure the substance-affected infant and family are referred to services identified in the plan of care
+• Ensure the infant with prenatal substance exposure and the infant's family are referred to the services identified in the plan of care

-• Document the plan of care and referrals made in the Department of Human Services' electronic information system
+• Document the plan of care and the referrals made in the department's electronic information system

 Developing a plan of safe care (POSC) involves input from the mother, father, and other caregivers and uses a multidisciplinary team approach to provide coordinated and complete care.
 The team may include the following: